 Rouble hits one-month high vs dollar, Russian stocks regain ground

-Evgeny Suvorov, economist at CentroCredit Bank, pointed out that the entire capitalisation of the MOEX index is now about six times smaller than the market capitalisation of U.S. tech giant Apple AAPL.O.
+Evgeny Suvorov, economist at CentroCredit Bank, said the entire capitalisation of the MOEX index is now about six times smaller than the market capitalisation of U.S. tech giant Apple AAPL.O.

-Flag carrier Aeroflot AFLT.MM, one of the most volatile securities since the reopening, was up 5.7%, while sanctioned state lender VTB VTBR.MM jumped 4.8%.
+Flag carrier Aeroflot AFLT.MM, one of the most volatile securities since the reopening, jumped 12.7%.
+Oil major Rosneft ROSN.MM was 9.8% higher and dominant state lender Sberbank SBER.MM was up 7.7%.

 The Moscow-listed shares and depositary receipts of some companies with primary listings abroad returned to trading on Tuesday.